robinwilson16/ExcelSQLImporter/README.md

 D:\ExcelSQLImporter\ExcelSQLImporter.exe
 ```

-Optionally if you are importing more than one file then enter the name of this into the arguments box - e.g.:
+Optionally if you are importing more than one file then enter the name of this into the arguments box for each task you set up - e.g.:
 ```
 UsersTable.json
 ```